tomkerkhove/promitor/docs/deployment/index.md

 title: Deploying Promitor
 ---

-Promitor supports running on Linux & Windows workloads, here is an overview of how you can deploy it.
+Here is an overview of how you can deploy Promitor on your infrastructure, we support both Linux and Windows.

 _For more information about advanced configuration, read our documentation [here](/configuration)._